Nebo15/ecto_mnesia/README.md

 We don't recommend to use distributed Mnesia, because it's neither AP, nor CP database.
 (And there are no such thing as AC DB.) **Mnesia requires you to handle network partitions (split brains) manually.**

 So clustering should be an option only when you absolutely sure how you will recover from split-brains.
-In general, if you don't sure what is network splits, don`t use it.
+In general, if you don't sure what is network splits, don't use it.

 ### Mnesia configuration from `config.exs`